YangYu-NUAA/Robformer/README.md

 # Robformer
-An official implementation of Robformer: Towards the Decomposition Transformer Bottlenecks in Multivariate Series Forecasting
+An official implementation of Robformer: A Robust Decomposition Transformer for Long-term Time Series Forecasting

 The code may have errors due to time constraints.